caseytin/hmh-terratest-demo/README.md

-# GCE and GCS test demo
+# GCE and GCS Terraform test demo

 To run this test:
 1) Make sure to export your test project as a environment variable